 Pursuit of the perfect brew

-The UC Davis Coffee Center, which resembles a coffee shop, is located in the center of campus near Shields Library.
-Coffee-related companies help support it because the research the students are doing also interests them as they constantly pursue the optimal cup of coffee for their customers.
+Coffee-related companies help support the UC Davis Coffee Center because the research the students are doing also interests them as they constantly pursue the optimal cup of coffee for their customers.
 Peet’s Coffee was the first to invest, followed by Folgers Coffee, which financially assists with the analytical lab.
 Probat Roasters donated roasting machines.
 La Marzocco, an Italian company that makes espresso machines, funded an espresso lab.
 Toddy, which makes coffee equipment and cold brew coffee, funds the innovation lab.
-Chevron, the oil company, is also a major supporter.

 Why Chevron?
 Kuhl explains the company needs engineers and supports schools with engineering programs.
 You can see Chevron signs sprinkled around Bainer Hall, where the chemical engineering program is taught.
-Alumni have also contributed to the program, such as John Watson, who donated a classroom at the coffee center.
+Alumni have also contributed to the program, such as John Wasson, who donated a classroom at the coffee center.

 “I think we’re going to help the coffee industry improve in that they can dial in better based on what your personal preferences are,” Kuhl says.
 “We want to improve coffee sustainability and quality.
 It’s under a lot of stress with climate change.”